 Kelp’s iodine content may cause hyper- or hypothyroidism, and it may interfere with existing treatment for abnormal thyroid function.
 In general, brown seaweeds are known to concentrate various heavy metals and other toxic elements.
 Elevated urinary arsenic concentrations have been traced to ingestion of kelp tablets.
-Prolonged ingestion of kelp may reduce gastrointestinal iron absorption (due to the binding properties of fucoidan), resulting in a slow reduction in haemoglobin, packed cell volume, and serum iron concentrations.
-Prolonged ingestion may also affect absorption of sodium and potassium ions (alginic acid) and cause diarrhoea.
+Prolonged intake of kelp may reduce gastrointestinal iron absorption (due to the binding properties of fucoidan), resulting in a slow reduction in haemoglobin, packed cell volume, and serum iron concentrations.
+Prolonged ingestion may also affect the absorption of sodium and potassium ions (alginic acid) and cause diarrhoea.

 Interactions with other drugs